Trauma & EMDR Therapy

 If you have gone through such experience or have PTSD, you do not need to continue experiencing these symptoms.
 Psychotherapy, and in particular EMDR therapy, can help you put the things that belong to the past in the past.
 This will stop them feeling like you are living them in the present and will allow you to sleep better and be emotionally calmer.
 You can read more about EMDR therapy here.

 I have a lot of experience in working with trauma.
 I was the senior therapist with the London Fire Brigade after the fire at Grenfell Tower that killed 72 people.
 I was involved both in the treatment of trauma and in the development and delivery of training on trauma prevention as one of the managers of the Counselling and Trauma Service.

-I am an experienced EMDR trauma therapist in Copenhagen and I combine this with regular psychotherapy in order to help you both process the traumatic memory and make sense of it by integrating in a non-disturbing way with the rest of your experience.
-I am a member of EMDR UK & Ireland.
+I am a trained and highly-experienced EMDR Trauma Therapist working online and I combine this with regular psychotherapy in order to help you both process the traumatic memory and make sense of it by integrating in a non-disturbing way with the rest of your experience.
+I am a member of EMDRIA Deutschland and EMDR Europe.
 You can read more about my qualifications and experience here.

-If you are looking for an EMDR trauma therapist in Copenhagen, feel free to contact me for an initial no obligation 20 minute conversation to discuss how I work with trauma.
+If you are looking for an online EMDR Trauma Therapist, feel free to contact me for a free initial phone or video call to discuss how I work with trauma.